taobataoma/meanTorrent/README.md

 ![donate](https://user-images.githubusercontent.com/7778550/32096312-b303a750-bacb-11e7-91e3-d3dfec86e5b7.jpg)

 #### meanTorrent some feature:
-1. Multilingual support, now English & Chinese, you can Copy a string file `modules/core/client/app/trans-string-en.js` to translate it.
+1. Multilingual support, now English & Chinese, please read the guide of [how to add a complete translated language](#howToAddTranslate).
 2. When you want to upload a torrent, Only need to select a source torrent file, and input the movie ID origin [TMDB](https://www.themoviedb.org), the movie detaill info will be autoload.
 3. One torrent can boundle many attrs tag, It's the key to search filtering.